isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 feldspar ratio is greater than 0.9.
 Less than 20 percent quartz and less than 10 percent feldspathoid in the QAPF fraction.
 QAPF field 10, 10*, and 10'.
+- Anorthositic rock term invented to label the combined QAPF fields 10, 10*, and 10', in order to construct hierarchy in this vocabulary.

 - **Source:**
 LeMaitre et al. 2002; This vocabulary